 The technology life cycle: Conceptualization and managerial implications

 Taylor, Margaret, Taylor, Andrew (2012) The technology life cycle: Conceptualization and managerial implications.
-International Journal of Production Economics, 140(1), 541-553.Link to publisher’s version
+International Journal of Production Economics, 140(1), 541-553.Link to Version of Record

 Related items